Optimal multiple change-point detection for high-dimensional data

+where $\thresh^{(\mathrm{p})}$ is a tuning parameter in \Cref{prop:sparsesg} below.
 The partial norm test alone is not able to detect sparse high-energy change-points in the sense of~\eqref{eq:EnergySparseGauss} and we need to introduce a stronger condition on the energy.
-Given $\kappa>0$, we say that a change-point $\tau_k$ is a $\kappa$-sparse high-energy change-point - in the sub-Gaussian setting - if $s_k \leq \sqrt{p \Log{\frac{n}{r_k\delta} }}$ and
+Given $\kappa>0$, a change-point $\tau_k$ is a $\kappa$-sparse high-energy change-point in the sub-Gaussian setting if $s_k \leq [p \log(\tfrac{n}{r_k\delta} )]^{1/2}$ and

 Both Conditions \eqref{eq:EnergySparseGauss} and \eqref{eq:Energymsg} are compared at the end of the subsection.
 For a $\kappa$-sparse high-energy change-point $\tau_k$, we define its scale $\rgSp_k$ by